 If you’re transferring or moving for a new job, make sure to ask about getting a company moving reimbursement.
 If your company is willing to pay for all or part of your move, why wouldn’t you hire movers?

 Any moving company who delivers household goods across state lines is required to be registered and licensed with the Federal Motor Carrier Safety Administration (FMCSA), a division of the U.S. Department of Transportation.
-There are many “rogue movers” out there that will hook you with low prices, who aren’t actually licensed and shouldn’t be trusted with your things.
+There are many “rogue companies” out there that will hook you with low prices, who aren’t actually licensed and shouldn’t be trusted with your things.
 Before hiring a mover, take a few minutes to check their licensing status on the FMCSA site.
 When the moving truck arrives, confirm that the U.S. DOT # displayed on the side matches the DOT # for the company you hired.

 In order to be licensed through FMCSA, moving companies must show that they carry adequate levels of Bodily Injury and Personal Damage (BIPD) insurance and Cargo insurance.
 Some moving brokers and freight forwarders are also required to maintain surety bonds.
 If your moving company has a current U.S. DOT number, then the FMCSA has already confirmed that it meets the basic insurance requirements.
-You may additionally request that your desired mover show proof of insurance.
+You may additionally request that your desired movers show proof of insurance.

 We are not a moving company, but we can help you find affordable long distance moving companies you can trust.
 After you enter basic moving information in the form above, you’ll get quotes from up to four movers in our network of moving companies.
 We only work with licensed and insured movers, so if you hire one of our long distance movers, you won’t have to spend additional time verifying that they are a legitimate and reputable moving company.